- You feel valued and supported as your child’s primary caregiver.

 We accept the first born child of your family.
 We accept families during the pre-natal months and up until the baby is 2 months old.
 This program is open to all families regardless of income.
 We serve families from all different kinds of faith traditions.
 We are able to serve families who use American Sign Language and a family that speaks any language.

-Call (505) 924-8000 where you can set up an appointment with our Intake Specialist who will introduce you to the program and answer any questions you have.
-During this time you can enroll in the program.
-Because we are at capacity in the counties of Bernalillo, Sandoval and Valencia we are using a blind lottery process for admittance.
+To register you can click here and enter your information or call (505) 924-8000 where you can set up an appointment with our Intake Specialist.
+The Intake Specialist will introduce you to the program and answer any questions you have.

 No, all of our Home Visitors are not concerned with the state of your home.
 The only case that would be of concern is if there are safety issues as they pertain to the well-being of your child.